AEWorthy/MonStim-Analyzer/docs/Transform_EMG.md

 1. The stimulus-response curve was smoothed using a Savitzky-Golay filter with a window length of 25% of the total data points and a polynomial order of 3.

 2. A sliding window approach was used to detect the plateau region.
-The window size was initially set to [insert max_window_size] data points and decreased to a minimum of [insert min_window_size] points if no plateau was detected.
+The window size was initially set to 20 data points and decreased to a minimum of 3 points if no plateau was detected.

 3. For each window, the standard deviation of the M-wave amplitudes was calculated.
-A plateau was identified when the standard deviation fell below a threshold of [insert threshold] times the overall standard deviation of the data.
+A plateau was identified when the standard deviation fell below a threshold of 0.3 times the overall standard deviation of the data.

 4. The M-max was calculated as the mean amplitude within the detected plateau region: